 With all those gifts, how can I not choose to be joyful?

 In summary, you can do it!
 (That’s my mom’s motto.
 I hear you every time I say it, Mom!)
 Plan well enough that you can take nights off cooking whether from leftovers, a restaurant, or someone else cooking.
 Choose to enjoy the process of cooking for your family.
+These few tips will hold you over until your new diet truly becomes lifestyle for you, a habit.

 This ends the five week series on menu planning!
 This is not a theoretical exercise, I do this every two weeks.
 I know how hard it is, and yet, I know that it can be done.
 Your health, energy, and life will be better for the effort you put into healthy meals.